 There is also the potential to promote some big-ticket affiliate items, like baby cribs and strollers.
 Expensive items like this always seem harder to sell and you would make fewer sales.
 But, you don’t need to make as many sales either, as you’re earning a percentage of the price as a commission.

 If you do take the mommy blogger idea, it’s worth thinking about what makes you stand out.
-Many of the best blogs have an overall theme, such as homeschooling, a healthy environment or food.
+Many of the best blogs have an overall theme, such as homeschooling, a healthy environment, or food.
 I’ve also seen some that follow the challenges of motherhood directly, talking about aspects such as sleepless nights and potty training.

 There are countless angles that you can take.
 The idea is to figure out something that you can get passionate about – and that’s going to stand out among the other blogs.

 Affiliate marketing is a natural fit for this type of site.
-But, some bloggers also make additional income by including ads on their website or selling their own products (eBooks and cookbooks are especially common).
+But, some bloggers also make an additional income by including ads on their website or selling their own products (eBooks and cookbooks are especially common).

 Combine The Approaches